salah3x/backdoor/README.md

 ## Usage

-First compile the java code
+If you are building from source, first compile the java code. (java compiler needed)

 Prior to running the program, the user must have java runtime installed